smartdevicelink/sdl_hmi_integration_guidelines/docs/BasicCommunication/SystemRequest/index.md

 ## SystemRequest

+Type
-  * Type: Function
+: Function

+Sender
-  * Sender: SDL
+: SDL

+Purpose
-  * Provide the path to a system file that SDL has received from the mobile application
+: Provide the path to a system file that SDL has received from the mobile application

 SDL sends SystemRequest to the HMI when SDL receives the SystemRequest RPC from a mobile application.